-• Contributing to the effective implementation of the Risk Management System, in particular with regard to the Solvency Capital Requirement ("SCR") and Minimum Capital Requirement ("MCR"); and contributing to the Own Risk and Solvency Assessment ("ORSA") process.
+• Contributing to the effective implementation of the Risk Management System and the Own Risk and Solvency Assessment ("ORSA") process.

 7. Outsourcing

 The Company operates an Outsourcing Policy which is approved by the Board Risk Committee and adopted by the Board.
 The Outsourcing Policy outlines the Company's policy with regard to the outsourcing of critical or important functions or activities ("Core Outsourcing") which are essential to the operation of the Company.
 The Company's Outsourcing Policy outlines the roles and responsibilities, procedures, approval requirements, monitoring and reporting requirements applicable to Core Outsourcing.